title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 1. Open the file ./app/src/MintPage.tsx.

-2. Replace the return value of the function (the <Paper> tag) with the following code:
+2. Replace the return value of the function (i.e. the <Paper> tag) with the following code:

 <Paper>